 Kyrgios, an Australian with a Greek father and Malaysian mother, is mentored by Pat Cash who was his coach when Kyrgios played Junior Davis Cup tennis.
 In 2013, in the tradition of Hopman, Ashley Cooper, Frank Sedgman, John Newcombe, Thelma Long, Margaret Court, and Yvonne Goolagong, Kyrgios returned to his first coach in Canberra and ran a class for boys and girls under 12 years at the Ainslie Tennis Club.

-- The Australian Open, Australian Tennis Hall of fame
+- Australian Tennis Hall of Fame

 - Tennis Australia, Australian Tennis Museum

-- The Australian Open, History – year by year
+- The Australian Open, History Australian Open

 Look Listen and Play